molinerisLab/RNABSdb/index.md

 <br>
 _bioRxiv 2022.07.06.496678_; doi: [https://doi.org/10.1101/2022.07.06.496678](https://www.biorxiv.org/content/10.1101/2022.07.06.496678v1)

-Moreover you can find in the [experiment table](experiments_table) the reference to each original article describing the data we collected.
-Please cite the ones relevant to your works alongisde `RNABSdb` paper.
+You can find in the [experiment table](experiments_table) the reference to each original article describing the collected data.
+Please cite them alongside `RNABSdb` paper.

 ## Experiments Table
 View the list of [collected experiments](experiments_table).